Coco Austin

-Nicole Natalie Marrow (née Austin; born March 17, 1979), commonly known as Coco Austin, Coco, Coco Marie Austin, Coco Marie, and Coco-T, is an American television personality and actress.
+Nicole Natalie Marrow (née Austin; born March 17, 1979), commonly known as Coco Austin, Coco, Coco Marie Austin, Coco Marie, and Coco-T, is an American television personality, actress and model.
 She has been married to rapper Ice-T since 2002.

 Early life

-Austin was born on March 1979 in Tarzana, California, and raised in nearby Palos Verdes.
+Austin was born in March 1979 in Tarzana, California, and raised in nearby Palos Verdes.
 She has Serbian ancestry through maternal grandparents born in Serbia.
-Austin has a younger sister named Kristy Williams and three younger brothers.
-As a small child, her brother would mispronounce her name, saying "Cole Cole" or "Co-co" in place of "Nicole".
-Eventually her family began addressing her as Coco.
-The family moved to Albuquerque, New Mexico, when she was 10.
+She has a younger sister, Kristy Williams, and three younger brothers.
+As a small child, her brother mispronounced her name, saying "Cole Cole" or "Co-co" in place of "Nicole", and eventually her family began calling her that.
+The family moved to Albuquerque, New Mexico, when she was ten.
 She grew up as a tomboy, riding all-terrain vehicles and playing football.
-Austin also began dancing during her childhood (jazz, tap and ballet).
+She also began dancing during her childhood (jazz, tap and ballet).

 Career

 At 18, Austin began specializing in swimsuit, lingerie and body modeling for calendars, catalogs and videos.
 In 1997, she appeared on her first magazine cover for Swimwear Illustrated.
 She won the 1998 Miss Ujena contest in Mexico.
-In 2001, Austin began working events and parties at the Playboy Mansion.
+In 2001, she began working events and parties at the Playboy Mansion.
 She appeared in low-budget R-rated films, including Southwest Babes (2001), Desert Rose (2002), and The Dirty Monks (2004).